-By Cat Reeves.
-Last Updated 11th May 2023.
+By Stephen Moreau.
+Last Updated 30th January 2024.
 If you have suffered from anxiety caused by a car crash, you might be wondering whether you can claim.
 You could be entitled to pursue compensation if another road user’s negligence caused the car accident and you suffered physical or psychological injuries as a result.

 All road users owe one another a duty of care.
-If this is breached, causing an accident that results in injuries, this constitutes negligence.
+If this is breached, causing a serious accident that results in injuries, this constitutes negligence.
 We’ll look at the duty of care that road users owe and how a breach could occur.